A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 You’re insured — and it’s proof.

-If you have an active insurance policy, obtaining a COI is the icing on the cake.
+If you hold an active insurance policy, obtaining a COI is the icing on the cake.
 It’s proof that you took the necessary steps to protect your work in the event of an unforeseen incident.

 You can display your certificate of liability insurance on your website or at your office location.
 It’s a great way to show that your business is insured.